 Known for his excellent client care, exact advice and skilful advocacy, Henry is a criminal law and regulatory specialist whose burgeoning practice has typically included cases of conspiracy to commit bank robbery, the importation of cocaine, multinational credit card fraud, cheating the revenue, extensive graffiti damage, the dumping of toxic waste, child cruelty, large-scale disorder and serious sexual assault.

 Henry is experienced in matters of police misconduct, and is appointed to sit on misconduct panels for nine police forces across the country.
 Henry is also familiar with the regulatory framework of other professional regulators.
-In 2017, Henry was added to the Serious Fraud Office panel of approved counsel.

 • LLB (Hons) Law (First Class), The University of Warwick